rungwiroon/BlazorGoogleMaps/README.md

 1. Add google map script HEAD tag to wwwroot/index.html in Client side or _Host.cshtml in Server Side.
 How to get key follow https://developers.google.com/maps/documentation/javascript/get-api-key

-Do not forgor addition libraries if required *&libraries=places,visualization,drawing*
+Do not forgot addition libraries if required *&libraries=places,visualization,drawing*

 If you got 'Loading the Google Maps JavaScript API without a callback is not supported' then add *&callback=Function.prototype*
 ```